Faculty and Staff

 John Schott teaches Digital Photography, Site-Specific Media, Graphic Design, Audio Drama, Avant-Garde Film and Culture in the 1950s, and Visual Studies Seminar.
 His photographs are included in New Topographics, an exhibition and catalog honoring the work of eight photographers of historical importance.
 On the local front, John recently produced The Building Remembers, an exhibition and catalog featuring photographs of the Northfield Middle School before it was transformed into the Weitz Center for Creativity at Carleton.
 Every other spring term he leads a popular off-campus studies program exploring New Media practice and theory in Europe or Asia.

-Chair of Cinema and Media Studies
+Professor of Cinema and Media Studies

 Jay Beck teaches Film History III, Contemporary Global Cinemas, American Cinema of the 1970s, American Film Comedy, Spanish Cinema, Rock ‘n’ Roll in Cinema, Film Sound Studies, and Sound Design.
 His research includes work on film sound, interdisciplinary sound studies, popular music studies, American cinema, Spanish cinema, genre studies, the Western, film technology, and radio studies.
 He has co-edited two book collections, Lowering the Boom: Critical Studies in Film Sound (with Tony Grajeda) and Contemporary Spanish Cinema and Genre (with Vicente Rodríguez Ortega).
 His current book project focuses on changes in film sound practices in the 1960s and 70s.